uvalib/monorepo/src/authorTitleIndex.md

 Voltaire, *Candide and Other Writings* (1956) 481

 Wagner, Richard, *Art and Revolution* (ghost).
-Announced as ML 106 butnnever published.
-Wagner’s essay “Kunst und die Revolution” was publishednin 1898 and translated into French the same year.
-An English translationnwas included in a collection of Wagner’s works published in New York bynthe German Publication Co.
+Announced as ML 106 but never published.
+Wagner’s essay “Kunst und die Revolution” was published in 1898 and translated into French the same year.
+An English translation was included in a collection of Wagner’s works published in New York by the German Publication Co.
 (1914).
-It is not known whether the ML hopednto reprint that volume or to commission its own translation.
+It is not known whether the ML hoped to reprint that volume or to commission its own translation.

 Wallace, Lew, *Ben-Hur* (1933) 262